WAGR syndrome

-WAGR syndrome (also known as WAGR complex, Wilms tumour-aniridia syndrome, aniridia-Wilms tumour syndrome) is a rare genetic syndrome in which affected children are predisposed to develop Wilms tumour (a tumour of the kidneys), Aniridia (absence of the coloured part of the eye, the iris), Genitourinary anomalies, and mental Retardation.
-The G is sometimes instead given as "gonadoblastoma," since the genitourinary anomalies can include tumours of the gonads (testes or ovaries).
+WAGR syndrome (also known as WAGR complex, Wilms tumour-aniridia syndrome, aniridia-Wilms tumour syndrome) is a rare genetic syndrome in which affected children are predisposed to develop Wilms' tumour (a tumour of the kidneys), aniridia (absence of the coloured part of the eye, the iris), genitourinary anomalies, and intellectual disability.
+The "G" is sometimes instead given as "gonadoblastoma", since the genitourinary anomalies can include tumours of the gonads (testes or ovaries).

-Some WAGR syndrome patients show severe childhood obesity and hyperphagia; the acronym WAGRO (O for obesity) has been used to describe this category and may be associated with the coinciding loss of BDNF a gene that is also on chromosome 11.
+Some WAGR syndrome patients show severe childhood obesity and hyperphagia, and are categorised as WAGRO (adding obesity) which may be associated with the coinciding loss of brain-derived neurotrophic factor (BDNF) a gene that is also on chromosome 11.

 The condition, first described by Miller et al. in 1964 in its association with other congenital malformations, results from a deletion on chromosome 11 resulting in the loss of several genes.
 As such, it is one of the best studied examples of a condition caused by loss of neighbouring (contiguous) genes.

-It is possible for those with WAGR syndrome to develop Wilms tumor, a rare form of kidney cancer.
+It is possible for those with WAGR syndrome to develop Wilms' tumor, a rare form of kidney cancer.

 Signs and symptoms

 Newborn children with WAGR syndrome are soon noted to have aniridia.
 The clinical suspicion for WAGR may be increased with the presence of other genital anomalies, though genitourinary anomalies are not always present, particularly in girls.

 In older children, clinical diagnosis of the syndrome can be made when aniridia and one of the other features are present.
 While aniridia is rarely absent in WAGR syndrome, cases have been reported without it.
 Chromosomal analysis is necessary for definitive diagnosis.
 Other common eye defects include cataracts and ptosis.
-About 50% of people develop Wilms' tumour.
+About 50% of people with WAGR syndrome develop Wilms' tumour.